3BioCompBio/AcidSphingomyelinase/README.md

 # AcidSphingomyelinase

-This repository contains the data tables mentionned in the paper :
+This repository contains the data and predictions mentionned in the paper :
-Ancien F., Pucci F., Rooman M., In silico analysis of the molecular-level impact of SMPD1variants on Niemann-Pick disease severity, *MDPI*, *in review process*
+Ancien F., Pucci F., Rooman M., In silico analysis of the molecular-level impact of SMPD1 variants on Niemann-Pick disease severity, *MDPI*, *under review*

-It also contains SMPD1_ZooM.py, a user-friendly program to predict the deleteriousness of variants in SMPD1 structure for homozyhous and heterozygous patients.
+It also contains SMPD1_ZooM.py, a user-friendly program to predict the severity of the Niemann-Pick disease caused by SMPD1 variants, both for homozyhous and heterozygous individuals.

 ## SMPD1_ZooM.py

-This tool is used to predict the phenotype related to variants in the SMPD1 gene.
+This tool predicts the phenotype associated to SMPD1 variants.
-The predicted phenotype is either "A" for Niemann-Pick disease type A, "B" for Niemann-Pick disease type B or "N" for a neutral phenotype.
+The predicted phenotypes are: "A" for Niemann-Pick disease of type A, "B" for Niemann-Pick disease of type B or "N" for neutral phenotype.

 ```
 USAGE:
     python SMPD1_ZooM.py -var1 VAR1 [-var2 VAR2]

 PARAMETERS:
     -var1:   A variant in the SMPD1 gene.
-If given alone, SMPD1-ZooM will consider homozygocy and
+If given alone, SMPD1-ZooM assumes homozygocy and
-            predict the phenotype of a person holding that variant on both alleles.
+            predicts the phenotype of an individual having that variant on both alleles.
-            This has to be a proteic variant following the PDB 5i81 residue numbering (i.e W84C for example)
+            This has to be an amino acid variant following the PDB 5i81 residue numbering (Mandatory).
-            Synonymous variants (like W84W) are accepted (Mandatory).

     -var2:   A second variant in the SMPD1 gene.
-If given, SMPD1-ZooM will consider heterozygocy and
+If present, SMPD1-ZooM assumes heterozygocy and
-            predict the phenotype of a person holding both variants in their allele.
+            predicts the phenotype of an individual having var1 on one allele and var2 on the
+            other allele.
 (Optional)
 ```

 ## NiemannPick.ActivityInputData.csv
-This file contains 69 variants with the non-standardized input data needed by SMPD1-ZooM and the reported enzymatic activity in literature.
+This file contains 69 variants with the non-standardized input data needed by SMPD1-ZooM and the enzymatic activity reported in literature.
 The file is comma-separated.
 Both values for heterozygous cases are written in the same line, separated by a '/'.
-The columns names are described as follows:
+The column names are described as follows:

-- MutName: The mutation descriptor mapped to 3D protein structure numbering
+- Mutation: The mutation descriptor mapped to 3D protein structure numbering
-- Activity: Relative enzymatic activity of mutated SMPD1 (in %)
+- RelativeActivity: Relative enzymatic activity of mutated SMPD1 (in %)
 - Annotation: The phenotype associated with the variant.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A) or NPDB causing (B)
-- Wsd: ΔΔW<sub>sd</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
+- ddWsd: ΔΔW<sub>sd</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsds: ΔΔW<sub>sds</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
+- ddWsds: ΔΔW<sub>sds</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsad: ΔΔW<sub>sad</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- ddWsad: ΔΔW<sub>sad</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
 - Access: Solvent accessibility of the wild-type residue
 - PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
 - SNPsss: The deleteriousness score predicted by SNPMuSiC<sub>SSS</sub> (Deleterious if > 0)